An RRAM-Based Implementation of a Template Matching Circuit for Low-Power Analogue Classification: Hardware Measurement

-Existing models of memristive devices are limited in scope and detail, so simulations of this CAM circuit are somewhat difficult.
-Analysis of this circuit must therefore be done with a physical model.
-In theory, the state of the memristors used should only matter at two points: the current at which the inverter switches, and at zero current.
-Because of this, models of CAM cell using linear resistors should be a reasonable approximation of the intended circuit, but this assumption must be tested.
-To this end, two CAM array PCBs were designed for use with an existing instrument platform\cite{arctwo}.
-The PCB implementations of this circuit use the SSM6L36TU,LF\cite{SSM6L36TULF}, along with $\SI{1}{\mega\ohm}$ balancing and output resistors.
+To experimentally test the TXL proof-of-concept we are exploring the design space of the circuits initially by using ideal resistors and then testing with in-house developed RRAM devices.
+Two CAM array PCBs were designed for use with an existing instrument platform \cite{arctwo}.
+The PCB implementations of this cell use the SSM6L36TU,LF \cite{SSM6L36TULF}, along with $\SI{1}{\mega\ohm}$ balancing and output resistors.
 The FETs used are small signal MOSFETs with threshold voltages comparable to integrated FETs.
-The high value balancing resistor result in low supply current in the skewed inverters, allowing the inverters to switch a little closer to the supplies, reducing the required headroom.
-For the dynamic element, the resistor model (Fig. \ref{fig:TXLresDB}) used a multiplexer switched array of 16 resistors, geometrically spaced between $\SI{100}{\kilo\ohm}$ and $\SI{10}{\mega\ohm}$.
-The memristor model (Fig. \ref{fig:TXLmemDB}) used a PLCC68 package of $30\times\SI{30}{\micro\meter}$ monolayer titanium oxide memristors.
+The high value balancing resistor results in low supply current in the RRAM-skewed inverters, allowing the inverters to switch a little closer to the supplies, reducing the required headroom.
+For the dynamic element, the resistor model (shown in Fig. \ref{fig:TXLresDB}) used a multiplexer switched array of 16 resistors, geometrically spaced between $\SI{100}{\kilo\ohm}$ and $\SI{10}{\mega\ohm}$.
+The RRAM PCB design (shown in Fig. \ref{fig:TXLmemDB}) used a PLCC68 package of $30\times\SI{30}{\micro\meter}$ $TiO_{x}$-based RRAM devices \cite{monolayerTiO}.

 To assess how the window responded to changes in the control devices, the current output is denoised with a 50 sample moving average filter and the differential calculated.
 The window width is calculated as the difference in input voltage between the minimum and maximum of the derivative (Fig. \ref{fig:diffWidthDiagram}).
-This method was chosen as it provides a meaningful result in circumstances where the window peak is not constant, where a more common method such as full width at half maximum (FWHM) might not.
+This method was chosen as it provides a meaningful result in circumstances where the window peak is not consistent, where a more common method such as full width at half maximum (FWHM) might not.
 The differential method typically gives a slightly more pessimistic valuation of the circuit performance than FWHM.